expresspigeon/blog/src/content/kb/api/templates.md

 }
 ~~~~

-The `template_id` in the response document above is an ID of a newly created newsletter template which already contains all data merged.
+The `template_id` in the response document above is an ID of a newly created template template which already contains all data merged.

 ## Delete Template